secureCodeBox/secureCodeBox/documentation/blog/2023-09-01-sbom-part-one-generation.md

 #### Trivy

-[Trivy](https://github.com/aquasecurity/trivy), the "all-in-one open source security scanner", which is [already integrated](/docs/scanners/trivy) as a scanner in the secureCodeBox, also supports creating SBOMs as one of its output types.
+[_Trivy_](https://github.com/aquasecurity/trivy), the "all-in-one open source security scanner", which is [already integrated](/docs/scanners/trivy) as a scanner in the _secureCodeBox_, also supports creating SBOMs as one of its output types.
 Trivy supports scanning a [wide variety of targets](https://aquasecurity.github.io/trivy/v0.44/docs/) and provides SBOM support for most of them.
 Other than containers, file system paths, git repositories, or VMs, Trivy also supports generating SBOMs for whole Kubernetes clusters.
 The containers can be accessed in many different ways, either through the local Docker Engine, containerd, Podman, direct access to the registry, and also through local files in tar or OCI format.